 If you want to learn more about how emails are sent with AbtracOnline please read the following article about what email address is used and the most reliable option.
 Read more here

 BCC email address can be set up and specified.

 All the invoices for the same recipient can be combined to be sent in a single email.

 Set up your preference for a Display name for invoice emails sent.

 The total invoice amount when assigning new time can be changed manually, prompted to change, or set up to auto change when assigning time to invoice lines.
 There are also options for when to record the assigned time date when assigning WIP (work in progress).

-Select how you would like to view jobs to generate invoice, how to autogenerate invoice lines and if you want a fee summary on invoice.
+Select how you would like to view jobs to generate invoice, and whether the Invoice Status is required.
+You can also choose how to autogenerate invoice lines and if you want a fee summary on invoice.